How to: Elk Hide Tanning with Hair-on

 Just before Thanksgiving 2022, I bagged a ~400lb cow elk on the National Elk Refuge in Jackson Hole, WY.
 More context in the full trip report.

-At my Dad's suggestion, I asked my butcher for the hide, so I could get it tanned.
-After a few days calling taxidermists, I realized they're very expensive and generally hard to pin down.
-All the shops I called within a few hundred miles didn't tan hides; they only handled mounts.
+At my Dad's suggestion, I asked my butcher for the hide to get it tanned.
+After a few days dialing taxidermists, I realized they're very expensive and hard to pin down.
+All the shops within a few hundred miles didn't tan hides.
+They only handled mounts.

-Below, I'll break down the steps that worked pretty well for me with links to resources I found helpful.
-I'll also break down my best understanding of the purpose behind each step.
-(Most how-to guides lacked satisfying explanations.)
+I'll break down the steps that worked well – plus links to helpful resources – and take my best guess at the purpose of each step.
+(Most guides lacked satisfying explanations.)

-Note: I wanted to keep fur on my hide.
-Some steps below will change if you're looking to remove the hair.
+I kept the fur on my hide.
+Some steps will change if you're looking to remove hair.
 I'll link to other articles for hair-off tanning.

 Summary of my steps, plus my best guesses at the why's:

-- Rinse and drain: Quick rinse in cool water, then drain
+If too acidic, tanning solution can't penetrate. - Rinse and drain: Quick rinse in cool water, then drain.

-- Break: While drying, stretch the hide until fibers turn white; Why?
-Prevents the hide from becoming rigid once dry
+Alter protein structure to increase durability / prevent decay. - Break: While drying, stretch the hide until fibers turn white.

-- Condition / waterproof: I applied mink oil to waterproof the hide, which produced a leathery feel (optional)
+- Condition / waterproof: I applied mink oil to waterproof the hide – created a leather texture.
+(Optional.)

 A few helpful YouTube tutorials: